 Large companies have an advantage of scale.
 However, that scale is untied to their ability to provision technology.
 That capability is fully democratized.
 The enterprise's scale is in its employee numbers and creative talent.
 It's also well funded.
 Thus, large organizations have access to and can hire the best talent.
 Absent venture capital funding or promise of equity, small companies are unable to compete.

 Through scale of individuals and talent, enterprises can cultivate and develop robust product innovation pipelines.
-Moreover, participation in such pipelines are not limited to IT employees with a software developer skillset.
+Moreover, participation in such pipelines is not limited to IT employees with a software developer skillset.
 The more employees a company has, the larger its innovation pipeline can be.

-Large companies have capital and capacity to allocate a percentage of their budget to investment in new product area.
+Large companies have capital and capacity to allocate a percentage of their budget to investment in new product areas.
 However, for this to occur, software innovation centers must be regarded as profit centers and budgeted as such.
 And, it will take some time for accrued gains to make the program profitable.

 Access to innovation

 There are two ways companies can innovate.
 They can invent, leveraging employee talent to create new products and bring them to market.
 Slack is one such example, first developed as an internal communication tool by game developer Tiny Speck.
 Twitter, another example, was created as a side project of podcasting company Odeo.
 Both progenitors are gone.
-Their offspring, now household names, bear no resemblance to the companies form which they were grown.
+Their offspring, now household names, bear no resemblance to the companies from which they were grown.

 The second way to innovate is through acquisition.
 Companies can buy software innovation.
 Famously, Facebook's acquisition of Instagram was one of the most successful purchases in recent memory.
 YouTube was a similarly successful purchase for Google after their own attempt at video failed.